-So my first tip today on social media for publishers, is to spend less time on social media platforms that don’t give you back what you need, which is website traffic.
+My first tip today on social media for publishers, is to spend less time on social media platforms that don’t give you back what you need, which is website traffic.

 My next tip on social media for publishers is to make more of the time you’re spending.

-One of the best ways to drive social traffic to a publication and its free content Portal, is by promoting content, especially re-promoting content that has already published.
-This includes your blockbuster posts, the articles that send the most traffic to your website and that you’d like to continue doing so.
+One of the best ways to drive social traffic to a publication and its free content Portal, is by promoting content, especially re-promoting content that has already been published.
+This includes your blockbuster posts, the articles that send the most traffic to your website, and that you’d like to continue doing so.

 If you’re new here, let me introduce you to our 12x12x12 social recycling methodology.
-In the olden days, you would promote an article after it published manually once, maybe again the next day, but not likely, and probably never again.
+In the olden days, you would promote an article after it published once, maybe again the next day, but not likely, and probably never again.
 This is a bad idea now that social media signals play such a large role in Google’s search engine algorithm.
 Instead, we suggest at the time of writing an article, your editor or social editor writes 12 unique social media posts and then schedules them on Twitter for the first 12 days, and then once a month for 12 months.
-Then, use those same posts on Facebook, Pinterest and LinkedIn when the article publishes and again six months later, even 12 months later.
+Then, use those same posts on Facebook and LinkedIn when the article publishes and again six months later, even 12 months later.
 The end result is a one-time job that benefits your article all year long.